SamanKhalife/linux-Tutorial/Lpic 2/LPIC-2 Exam 202 Objectives.md

 doveadm

-Topic 212: System Security
+## Topic 212: System Security

-212.1 Configuring a router (weight: 3)
+### 212.1 Configuring a router

-Weight	3
+#### Weight	3

-Description	Candidates should be able to configure a system to forward IP packet and perform network address translation (NAT, IP masquerading) and state its significance in protecting a network.
+#### Description	Candidates should be able to configure a system to forward IP packet and perform network address translation (NAT, IP masquerading) and state its significance in protecting a network.
 This objective includes configuring port redirection, managing filter rules and averting attacks.

 Key Knowledge Areas:

 iptables and ip6tables configuration files, tools and utilities